"Consumers see social and environmental product provenance as a minimum requirement, not a premium-priced extra."

 Initiatives like CMIA (Cotton Made in Africa) and the BCI (the Better Cotton Initiative) have worked to define standards and generate traceability in the sourcing of cotton, thereby creating more sustainable value distribution throughout the chain.
 As a result their work is central to the Plexus Group’s sustainability & development activities.

-Our integrated textile manufacturing joint venture in Uganda is the model by which we are extending sustainability beyond the small-holder African farmer and beyond the niche market, into the global sustainable cotton value-chain.
+Through our integrated cotton production and textile manufacturing models we are extending sustainability beyond the small-holder African farmer and beyond the niche market, into the global sustainable cotton value-chain.
 In so doing, we are developing infrastructure and relationships that can benefit partner producers of sustainable cotton from other parts of the world.